-"Sensational material, clearly discussing bond formation and different attachment styles, and specific tips on how to build a secure bond with yourself, despite childhood deficits.
+"A sensational resource, clearly discussing bond formation and different attachment styles, and specific tips on how to build a secure bond with yourself, despite childhood deficits.
 An absolute revelation for me: a secure bond with myself and the realisation that it is impossible to love a child with unconditional love if one has not felt/received unconditional love..."